Interesting Facts All About The June Bug (It’s Not Blind)

 During the ritual, the male will hold onto the female June bug with his antennas while she emits a scent to tell him she’s ready for mating.

-The two bugs will then begin their mating ritual which can take up to 12 hours in some cases!
-It’s not uncommon to see four pairs of June bugs holding onto each other in a big group.
+The two bugs will then begin their mating ritual, which can sometimes take up to 12 hours!
+It’s common to see four pairs of June bugs holding onto each other in a big group.

-The males eventually let go and afterward they usually die within the next day or two after mating because their internal organs are normally located near their wings which made it impossible for them to pull away without fatally injuring themselves.
+The males eventually let go, and afterwards, they usually die within the next day or two after mating because their internal organs are normally located near their wings, which makes it impossible for them to pull away without fatally injuring themselves.

 What Eats June Bugs?

-June bugs are a food source for a wide range of animals including birds, mammals and reptiles.
+June bugs are food for many animals, including birds, mammals and reptiles.

-Some of the animals that eat June bugs include cats, dogs, snakes, owls and hawks.
+Some animals that eat June bugs include cats, dogs, snakes, owls and hawks.

 What Do June Bugs Eat?

 June bugs don’t have a picky diet.
-They just sit around all day and sleep most of the time.
-However, they do eat whatever comes their way such as plants and fruits, especially those growing in gardens and farms.
+They sit around all day and sleep most of the time.
+However, they eat whatever comes their way, such as plants and fruits, especially those growing in gardens and farms.

 Are June Bugs Edible?

-Yes, June bugs are actually considered a delicacy in some cultures most famously from China and Japan where they deep-fry them until they turn golden brown.
-They have a nutty flavor with a little bit of sweetness since most of their organs are located near their legs.
+Yes, June bugs are considered a delicacy in some cultures, most famously from China and Japan, where they deep-fry them until they turn golden brown.
+They have a nutty flavour with a little sweetness since most of their organs are near their legs.

-Be careful though if you have a hankering for some fresh uncooked June bugs.
+Be careful if you are hankering for fresh uncooked June bugs.
 June bug consumption has been linked to outbreaks of an infectious form of meningitis.
 This is because the bacteria living in their gut are what causes this disease.

 The good news is that there was only one reported case of June bug-related meningitis in 1999.
 There’s no reason to fear June bugs unless you tend to eat a lot of them while ignoring the safe cooking instructions.